 Treehouse

-Treehouse focuses on making “tech more accessible through affordable and engaging online tech education.”
-Founded in 2011, they have an emphasis on EDI—Equity, Diversion, and Inclusion.
-They want to help everyone learn technology skills, and boast 300 technology courses to do just that.
+Treehouse centers on making “tech more accessible through affordable and engaging online tech education.”
+Launched in 2011, they emphasize EDI—Equity, Diversity, and Inclusion.
+Their mission involves helping everyone develop technology skills, backed by over 300 comprehensive tech courses.

 PluralSight

-The founders of PluralSight didn’t intend for it to be an online learning site.
-In 2004, Aaron Skonnard and Keith Brown provided technology training for companies, but by 2007, the business transitioned into a distance-training platform.
-Their goal is to “help businesses and individuals benchmark expertise across roles, speed up release cycles, and build reliable, secure products.”
+PluralSight began with different intentions than becoming an online learning platform.
+Aaron Skonnard and Keith Brown originally provided corporate technology training in 2004, but by 2007, they had pivoted to distance-learning delivery.
+Their mission focuses on helping “businesses and individuals benchmark expertise across roles, accelerate release cycles, and build reliable, secure products.”

 Treehouse Vs. PluralSight: Ease Of Use